-- Students with a valid test score who are enrolled in a Civics or U.S. History EOC course during the prior-year Survey 4 or the current-year Survey 1, 2, or 3, who took the corresponding EOC assessment during the prior-year Summer administration or the current-year Fall, Winter, or Spring administrations. - Students who take either the Civics or U.S. History EOC assessment during the Spring administration must be enrolled in the school as of the first day of the corresponding statewide EOC Spring testing window. - Students enrolled in a non-Access Civics or U.S. History EOC course who take the FAA Civics or U.S. History EOC assessment are not included. - Students with a valid test score for both Civics EOC and U.S. History EOC assessments are counted only once in the denominator.
+- Students with a valid test score who are enrolled in a Civics or U.S. History EOC course during the prior-year Survey 4 or the current-year Survey 1, 2, or 3, who took the corresponding EOC assessment during the prior-year Summer administration or the current-year Fall, Winter, or Spring administrations. - Applies to both the Access Civics or Access U.S. History EOC courses as well.

+- Students who take either the Civics or U.S. History EOC assessment during the Spring administration must be enrolled in the school as of the first day of the corresponding statewide EOC Spring testing window. - Students enrolled in a non-Access Civics or U.S. History EOC course who take the FAA Civics or FAA U.S. History EOC assessment are not included. - Students enrolled in an Access Civics or U.S. History EOC course who take the Civics or U.S. History EOC assessment are included. - Students with a valid test score for both Civics EOC and U.S. History EOC assessments are counted only once in the denominator.